 Apply to DVC for the spring term.

 On the application you will state that you are a first time college student and a

 After submitting your application via CCCApply, a verification email will be sent to the email account you enter on your application.
 Follow the instructions in that email so that your application can be processed.
 If you do not receive the verification email, check your spam/junk folder.

-Within 24 business hours, you will be emailed your new DVC student ID number, registration date, important student account information, and a link to the online orientation.
+Within 24 business hours, you will be emailed your new DVC student ID number, registration date, important student account information.
 This information will be sent to the email address you provided on your application.

 If you are a U.S. citizen or eligible non-citizen, you should complete the Free Application for Federal Student Aid (FAFSA) to see if you qualify for aid such as grants, work-study, or loans.